marinogabri/vrp_inventoryhud/README.md

 - Secure
 - Chest support
 - Trunks are now avaible!
 Press F1 near your personal vehicle and the trunk will open.
 You can also ask to open the trunk to the nearest player!
-- COMING SOON Shop support
+- Shops are now avaible!
-- COMING SOON Drops support
+- COMING SOON Loot players support

 # Preview
 - Inventory